 - Planning and Environment

 Ruchi has a broad planning law practice spanning judicial reviews, statutory appeals and planning inquiries.
-She is regularly instructed by local authorities, developers and resident groups across the full range of planning, environment and highway matters.
+She is regularly instructed by central and local government, NGOs, developers and resident groups across the full range of planning, environment and highway matters.
+She is ranked as a leading junior in Legal 500 in both environment and planning law.

 Ruchi’s experience includes large residential and retail schemes as well as nationally significant infrastructure projects (NSIPs).
-She has advised on various issues, including policy interpretation, affordable housing requirements, neighbourhood development plans, enforcement, section 106 agreements, and the public sector equality duty (which has played an increasingly important role in planning law in recent years).
-Ruchi also has experience in enforcing s106 obligations in the County Court/High Court, as well as planning enforcement matters in the Magistrates’ Courts/Crown Court.
+She has particular expertise in matters related to climate change and renewable energy.
+She has advised on various issues, including policy interpretation, affordable housing requirements, neighbourhood development plans, enforcement, section 106 agreements, and the Public Sector Equality Duty (which has played an increasingly important role in planning law in recent years).

 Recent and ongoing court cases include:

-- Successfully defending outline planning permission for a 300-dwelling development outside the established village settlement boundary (led by Tom Cosgrove QC) in R (Ewans) v Mid Suffolk DC [2021] EWHC 511 (Admin).
+- R (Ewans) v Mid Suffolk DC [2021] EWHC 511 (Admin): Successfully defending outline planning permission for a 300-dwelling development outside the established village settlement boundary (led by Tom Cosgrove KC).

-- Defending a judicial review challenge against the alleged failure to properly assess impacts on designated heritage assets in R (Chapman) v West Suffolk DC CO/4455/2020.
+- R (Chapman) v West Suffolk DC CO/4455/2020.
+Defending a judicial review challenge against the alleged failure to properly assess impacts on designated heritage assets.

-- Representing local residents in successfully quashing planning permission for residential development where the planning authority had been misled about the weight to be attributed to an emerging neighbourhood plan: R (Powell) v Herefordshire Council CO/3109/2018.
+- R (Powell) v Herefordshire Council CO/3109/2018.
+Representing local residents in successfully quashing planning permission for residential development where the planning authority had been misled about the weight to be attributed to an emerging neighbourhood plan.

-- Representing a highway authority in a dispute over the highway status of a highly contested parcel of land (led by James Findlay QC).
+- Representing a highway authority in a dispute over the highway status of a highly contested parcel of land (led by James Findlay KC).

 Recent inquiries and hearings include:

-- Two-week inquiry successfully resisting retail development in the setting of a conservation area (led by Richard Ground QC).
+- Two-week inquiry successfully resisting retail development in the setting of a conservation area (led by Richard Ground KC).

 - Representing a local authority, in support of the Environment Agency, in resisting redevelopment on a site known for historic groundwater pollution.